pivot-access-ltd/bma-offline-docs/src/how-to-change-maas-settings-6347.md

 <a href="#heading--Configuration-Kernel-parameters"><h2 id="heading--Configuration-Kernel-parameters">Configuration > Kernel parameters</h2></a>

 Global kernel parameters are settings that are consistently passed to the kernel during the boot process for all machines in your MAAS instance.
 These parameters can be used to configure specific behaviors or enable certain features in the kernel.

+1. Access the MAAS web interface and log in with your credentials.

+2. Navigate to *Settings > Configuration > Kernel parameters*.

+3. Set your kernel parameters in the field entitled, "Global boot parameters always passed to the kernel".

+4. Save the changes.

 Ensure that the boot parameters you specify are compatible with the kernel and any specific requirements of your system.

 [note]
 Please note that changes to the global boot parameters will affect all machines in your MAAS instance during the boot process.
 Make sure to review and test the parameters thoroughly before applying them to your production environment.